evihuijben/mood_challenge/readme.md

 pip install -r requirements.txt
 ```

+To test the docker submission, you need to install [docker](https://www.docker.com/get-started) and [NVIDIA container Toolkit](https://github.com/NVIDIA/nvidia-docker).

-We suggest the following folder structure (to work with our examples):
+The organizers suggest the following folder structure to work with the provided examples:

 ```
 data/